-ction: Show
+ction: Show v T

-irror Sessio n List Total: 2
+lirror Sessio n List Total: 2

+Town at (Use it/De at) Towns

 Source (Unit/Port) Target (Unit/Port) Туре

-Source (Unit/Port) 1 / 7 Target (Unit/Port) 1/8 Type Both
+Source (Unit/Port) 1/7 1/8 Both

 Configuring Remote Port Mirroring

 Use the Interface > RSPAN page to mirror traffic from remote switches for analysis at a destination port on the local switch.
 This feature, also called Remote Switched Port Analyzer (RSPAN), carries traffic generated on the specified source ports for each session over a user-specified VLAN dedicated to that RSPAN session in all participating switches.
 Monitored traffic from one or more sources is copied onto the RSPAN VLAN through IEEE 802.1Q trunk or hybrid ports that carry it to any RSPAN destination port monitoring the RSPAN VLAN as shown in the figure below.